hongtaoh/cv_emulate/README.md

 At some point in your life, you have to show other people your CV, be it PhD application, grant appication, or job application.

 I am amazed by the creativity of the CVs I saw.
-I collected many of them when I am creating my own CV for my 2020-2021 PhD applicaiton.
+I collected many of them when I was creating my own CV for my 2020-2021 PhD applicaiton.
 I decided to organize them based on the templates they use.

 ## Table of contents